How to Get Publicity for Your Event

 Once the press release is complete, submit it to media outlets on the Internet or in newsrooms and publications.
 Nowadays, you can email the press releases directly to a PR person at the press outlet.

-Send an event press release one month in advance.
+Send an event press release three weeks to one month in advance.
 Send a follow-up email a week before the event if they have yet to promote anything or as a head’s up to remind them to attend.
 Be sure to include a compelling image with your release, and you can even embed video into press releases.

 Set up a Pre-Event Media Gathering